Soykaa/jb-test-task-gen-tests/README.md

 ## Time, time, time: TODO

-- add (more) value checks
-- check the overall logic (this requires more time, and I don't have enough of it) and improve it
+- check the overall logic (big methods especially; this requires more time, and I don't have enough of it) and improve it
 - cover the unit with tests - at least 2-3 per method (I wish I had a bit more time..)
 - write larger tests (for example, integration tests, which will have time)
 - additional refactoring (if necessary)